 Smell that?
 The cinnamon pastries, the pumpkin spice lattes, the leather footballs?
 Ahhh…fall is coming.
-Are you ready!
-Have you purchased your season tickets to your college team?
-Have you put away your tank tops and wedges and pulled out your sweaters and boots?
+Time to get ready!
+Have you bought your game tickets to your alma mater?
+Have you put away your tank tops and wedges and pulled out your coats and boots?
 Have you replaced your cotton sheets with flannel sheets to help you stay warm when the cooler temperatures arrive?

 Have you examined your home’s carbon monoxide detector?

-Carbon monoxide, according to the CDC, is given off by fireplaces, furnaces, stoves, and gas ranges.
-The colorless and odorless gas is commonly referred to as the silent killer because it’s practically undetectable if you don’t have a carbon monoxide detector.
+Carbon monoxide, according to the CDC, is given off by stoves, fireplaces, gas ranges, and furnaces.
+The odorless, colorless gas is known as the silent killer because it’s practically undetectable without a carbon monoxide detector.

-Carbon monoxide poisoning can be fatal to pets, children, and adults.
-Over 20,000 people are taken to the emergency room each year due to carbon monoxide poisoning.
+Carbon monoxide poisoning can be deadly to pets, children, and adults.
+Over 20,000 people are taken to the emergency room each year as a result of carbon monoxide poisoning.
 Common CO poisoning symptoms include dizziness and/or weakness, headache, and upset stomach.
-Since the symptoms imitate the flu, many people do not recognize they could be very ill.
+Because the symptoms imitate the flu, many people do not recognize they could be gravely ill.

-With the decrease in temperatures causing homeowners to switch on their furnaces, carbon monoxide poisoning jumps during the winter months while homeowners are doing whatever they can to keep comfortable.
-When properly installed by trained experts, equipment such as furnaces will safety vent carbon monoxide outdoors, but your furnace should be serviced each year to make sure there are no issues that could result in poisoning from carbon monoxide.
+With cooler temperatures causing homeowners to switch on their furnaces, carbon monoxide poisoning jumps during the winter months while homeowners are doing everything they can to keep comfortable.
+When properly installed by trained experts, appliances such as furnaces will safety vent carbon monoxide outdoors, but your furnace should be serviced annually to make sure there are no issues that could result in poisoning from carbon monoxide.